GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to plan the test environment***
 * What additional information the system or a system element needs to generate to enable testing?
 * What additional interfaces are necessary to expose internal properties, states and modes for testing?
-* What are the HW components to be provided?
-* What are the SW components to be provided?
+* What are the external physical entities the system interacts with in the respective context?

+  ***Rationale:  In my role i need to integrate and test the interfaces.***
 * What are the functional requirements imposed on the system?

   ***Rationale:  In my role, I need to prove System Requirements via test cases.***
+* What are the items exchanged at the boundary of the system with external entities?

+  ***Rationale:  In my role i need to integrate and test the interfaces.***
 * What are the non-functional requirements imposed on the system?

   ***Rationale:  In my role, I need to prove System Requirements via test cases.***
-* What are the physical components?
 * What are the protocols for exchanging items on specific interface?

   ***Rationale:  In my role i need to integrate and test the interface.***
 * What is the flow of critical information and data through the system?
 * What is the necessary response time for an interface or a service?
 * What is the physical breakdown of the system?

+  ***Rationale:  In my role., i need to test and integrate the items into the sytem.***
-* What is the sequence of interactions among the system and context elements?
+* What is the sequence of interactions among the system and context elements on physical level?

   ***Rationale:  In my role, I need to plan the test environment.***
 * What items (e.g.  data /energy material) are exchanged within the system?
+* What kind of conceptuall items (energy, material, information, etc.) are exchanged between the system and external entities?

+  ***Rationale:  In my role i need to integrate and test the interfaces.***
+* What kind of physical items (energy, material, information, etc.) are exchanged between the system and external entities?

+  ***Rationale:  In my role i need to integrate and test the interfaces.***
 * What kind of test equipment is necessary to test the system elements?
-* What physical items are used building up the system?
 * What shall be validated to the customer at system level?
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to understand the system in order to put it into operation.***
+* Which information is exchanged between the system and external entities?
 * Which interface design items are on an interface of a physical architecture element?

+  ***Rationale:  In my role i need to  test the interface.***
+* Which interface partners does the system have?

+  ***Rationale:  In my role i need to integrate and test the interfaces.***
 * Which modes and states does the system have?

   ***Rationale:  In my role, I need to understand the system in order to put it into operation.***
-* Which physical items the SOI is built of?
 * Which standards, protocols and format specifications are associated with a specific interface?

   ***Rationale:  In my role., i need to test and integrate them.***